 Who StoryForge is for:

-Who StoryForge is not for:
+What StoryForge is NOT for:

-author_writing_mode: outliner / plantser / discovery/storyforge:genre-creator| Method | Use Case |
+author_writing_mode: outliner / plantser / discovery/storyforge:genre-creator| Method | Use case |

 |---|---|